yiperu/apuntes-lldb/README.md

 ## Backtrace, Thread and Frame

+### thread

 	(lldb) bt
 	(lldb) bt all

 	(lldb) thread backtrace
 	(lldb) thread backtrace all
 	(lldb) thread list

 	(lldb) thread select 1

-	(lldb) thread until 100
+	⚒ Continue a certain line (much like a breakpoint) (lldb) thread until 100

+	⚒ Return from function with custom value
 	(lldb) thread return @“Custom Return String”

+### frame

-**Frame  // Inspect local variable in realtime
+	⚒ Inspect local variable in realtime
 	(lldb) frame variable
 	(lldb) frame variable self
+	💡 "frame variable" is not a full expression parser but does support operations like &, *, [], ->

+	⚒ Select another frame
-	(lldb) frame select 2  // Select another frame
+	(lldb) frame select 2

-	(lldb) frame select -relative -1  // Select a new frame relative to the current frame
+	⚒ Select a new frame relative to the curretn frame (lldb) frame select -relative -1

+Demo

 **expr  =  expression
 Ejemplos: